Top sectors are ready to deal.

-External influences and future growth potential is driving appetite for dealmaking.
+This year’s sector M&A outlook finds that external influences and future growth potential are driving appetite for dealmaking.

 Consumer products and retail

 - Cross-border transactions are expected to increase as large regional companies look to move from being strong regional leaders to global competitors.

 - Portfolio optimization will also be a major theme, with large European and North American conglomerates refining their portfolios to focus on core assets and category expansion.

 - Unable to outflank start-up brands, big consumer companies are increasing M&A activity as a route to outsourcing innovation.
 Such moves gain access to e-commerce technology and insights into how consumers replenish products.
 A major facilitator of such deals is the increasing use of corporate venture capital by larger companies.